AdobeDocs/experience-manager-64.en/internal/xmetal-style.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Concept </p> </td>
-   <td colname="col2"> <p>The &lt;concept &gt; element is the top-level element for a topic that answers the question "what is?" and "why?"
+   <td colname="col2"> <p>The &amp;lt;concept &amp;gt; element is the top-level element for a topic that answers the question "what is?" and "why?"
 Concepts provide background information that users must know before they can successfully work with a product or interface.
 Often, a concept is an extended definition of a major abstraction such as a process or function.
-It might also have an example or a graphic, but generally the structure of a concept is fairly simple. </p> <p><b>Special Use for Field Descriptions</b> </p> <p>Context sensitive help often links to the parent concept.
+It might also have an example or a graphic, but generally the structure of a concept is fairly simple. </p> <p><strong>Special Use for Field Descriptions</strong> </p> <p>Context sensitive help often links to the parent concept.
 Often, readers are looking for definitions of fields in this circumstance.
 Where appropriate, place field description tables in the concept, under a heading that matches the interface page name. </p> <p>A concept that includes a procedure should have a separate child Task type that includes only step information.
 (What to click to accomplish at ask.) </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Task </p> </td>